Grant County profile

 Summary

-Grant County has a labor supply of 47,997 workers as of December 2024, up 1,281 workers from 46,716 workers in December 2023.
-The not seasonally adjusted unemployment rate is 6.7%.
+Grant County has a labor supply of 37,937 workers as of February 2025.
+The not seasonally adjusted unemployment rate is 9.4%.
+Government jobs were up 220 over the year, mainly in the local government subsector.
+Nonfarm employment in Grant County was 34,290 in February 2025, an increase of 130 jobs from January 2025 and a increase of 920 jobs from January 2025.
+Federal government jobs decreased 20 over the year and 20 over the month.
 Agriculture, forestry and fishing make up the largest industry sector with an annual average employment of 8,187 out of 45,448 total annual average employment.
-The county has 2,495 establishments employing an annual average of 33,900 workers, covered by the Washington State Employment Security Act during December 2024.
+The county has 2,495 establishments employing 34,290 workers, covered by the Washington State Employment Security Act during January 2025.
 Grant County’s 16 and older population was 75,012 in 2023.

 Geography